4 Best Free VPNs for PC: Safe for Windows 10 & 11 (2025)

 Hotspot Shield openly admits to throttling the speeds of its free users — often being twice as slow as paid servers in our tests.
 However, the ability to manually select the server of your choice, a quick connect feature, and an in-app speed test help you find the best location for your needs.
 Thanks to its optimized Hydra protocol, we could still stream in HD content and download P2P files relatively quickly.

 Unlike its mobile versions, which bombard you with ads for connection time, the Windows app is completely ad-free.
 You get unlimited connection time without interruptions, making it ideal for long gaming sessions or remote work on your PC.
-But it’s not suitable for streaming — it only worked with Peacock and Max, and we couldn’t stream on other platforms.

 The major concern is Hotspot Shield's logging policy — it collects your real IP address and connection data.
 For Windows users already dealing with Microsoft's telemetry, adding another layer of data collection defeats the purpose of using a VPN for privacy.